dbutz/SchoolSite-Pro-Docs/redistricting/briefTour.md

 C:\Davis Demographics\GIS_SampleData

 ## Open the Existing Sample Plan
-To open an exisitng plan , Catalog Pane > Maps > myFirstPlan
+To open an exisitng plan go to the Catalog Pane > Maps > myFirstPlan

 ## Choose Which Schools and Grades to View